AliJenabi17/Abuse_and_VT_IPs/README.md

 #https://check.spamhaus.org

-#Here, you can identify IPs that may pose a threat to your network and filter them through the central firewall.

 #for security, download the file to your personal server and configure your firewall to read this file from the server.